Workflow & Testing

 Our team

-Our clinical geneticists and genetic counsellors provide patients with a continuum of care throughout their diagnosis, genetic testing and post-test journey.
+Our clinical geneticists and genetic counselors provide patients with a continuum of care throughout their diagnosis, genetic testing and post-test journey.

 Above all, we emphasise close communication between our various team members, our patients and their family, to empower them with information regarding their healthcare and facilitate informed decision making.